Saturday, December 9, 2023

 Excerpt from a Twist in Time

-(This is an excerpt from A Twist in Time: Something’s in the Sky chapter 2
+(This is a short excerpt from, A Twist in Time: Something’s in the Sky chapter 2)

 “Why?” she responded.

 “So that’s the whore, huh,” Lynda whispered to Alyssa, as she watched Summer Lynn walk toward the barbecue.
 Alyssa nodded.
 “She looks like a dumb blonde to me,” added Lynda, they both giggled.
-Maggie didn’t know what was going on but caught on quickly.
-She had no idea that Victor was cheating on Alyssa, but it didn’t take much to see what was going on.
-Summer Lynn walked over to the group and sat down on a lawn chair next to Alyssa.
-The four ladies’ chitchat while the men talked amongst themselves, enjoying a beer.
-Alyssa’s sons were playing badminton outside away from the group.
-Alyssa’s house is a standard family unit, large backyard, and a small front yard, with a desert landscape, perfect for the region they live in.
+Maggie was initially clueless, but she soon figured out the situation.
+She was unaware of Victor's infidelity towards Alyssa, but it became evident to her quite quickly.
+Summer Lynn joined the group, taking a seat beside Alyssa on a lawn chair.
+The women engaged in a conversation while the men chatted and drank beer.
+Alyssa's sons were playing badminton outside, away from the group.
+Alyssa's home was a typical family setup, with a spacious backyard, a small front yard, and a desert landscape suitable for their region.
 “Will you ladies excuse me, I’m going to get another beer,” said Summer.
 She stood up and walked on over to the ice box that was next to the barbecue.

 “Sure, go ahead.”
 She smiled and kissed her son on the forehead.
 Richard, David, and Josh went into the house.
 She turned to Summer.
 “I know my husband wanted you to babysit for us, but my mother lives nearby, and she loves taking care of my kids so, no offense but I don’t need a babysitter at the moment,” stated Alyssa, firmly.
 Lynda gave Alyssa a clandestine wink.